tommyly201/tommyly201.github.io/_pages/about.md

 Similar to many others, the year 2020 brought a significant change in my life, and pushed me to reassess what I truly value.
 This reflection led me to the decision of pursuing another degree at **[Columbia University](https://www.columbia.edu/)**.
 I spent the summer of 2022 working at the **[New York Genome Center](https://www.nygenome.org/)**, followed by the summer of 2023 working on gene regulation at the **[Columbia University Irving Medical Center - Rabadan Lab](https://www.cuimc.columbia.edu/)**.

-Recently, I've been doing research in computational neuroscience at **[Paninski Lab](https://zuckermaninstitute.columbia.edu/liam-paninski-phd)** on the topic of distillation and pose estimation.
+Recently, I've been doing research in computational neuroscience at the **[Zuckerman Institute - Paninski Lab](https://zuckermaninstitute.columbia.edu/liam-paninski-phd)** on pose estimation and neural decoding.

 Fun fact: I'm been doing various triathlon races, and love the comedy scene in New York City.
 I enjoy film score and rock n roll music to focus, enjoy watching **[American classic movies](https://www.imdb.com/list/ls074808109/)** during my free time!